aliozdemir13/Pico-Macro-Keyboard/README.md

 - **Microcontroller Constraints:** Managing memory and display real-estate by offloading logic to a more powerful backend.
 - **Microcontroller Hardware Setup:** Connection GPIO pins and correct use of grounding.

+## Disclaimer
+This project is for **educational and personal use only**.
+It is intended to demonstrate hardware-software bridging and API integration patterns.
+All sports data and trademarks belong to their respective owners.
+The author does not claim ownership of the data provided by external APIs.

 ## ⚖️ License
 MIT - Feel free to use this for your own hobby projects!